Dominique Mocka: Racing Club

-Association de la Jeunesse Sportive Saintoise
+Jeunesse Sportive Saintoise

 Dominique spent a year at the club after leaving Racing Club de Basse-Terre in 2005.
 Jeunesse finished seventh in the 2005/06 Guadeloupe Division d'Honneur during Dominique's time at the club, and he scored eleven times, but lost out in the goalscoring charts to his brother, Erick Mocka, who scored fifteen times.
 In 2006, Mocka moved on to JS Vieux-Habitants.

 JS Vieux-Habitants

 Mocka currently plays for Guadeloupe top-flight club JS Vieux-Habitants and is the team's player/coach.
 He has been at Vieux-Habitants since 2006, but his most successful year at the club to date was 2010, when Vieux-Habitants won the league and Mocka scored 13 league goals.

 International career

 Dominique has been capped thirty-eight times for his country, scoring seventeen goals.
 He wears the no. 5 shirt for Guadeloupe, a number that is usually worn by a central defender.
 Mocka played in the 2003 CONCACAF Gold Cup preliminary qualifiers against Puerto Rico on 7–21 July 2002.
 He then also featured in the group stage qualifying match against Jamaica on 11 November, against Barbados on 13 November, against Trinidad & Tobago on 28 March 2003 and against Antigua & Barbuda on 30 March.
 Dominique scored twice in ten minutes in the match against Antigua & Barbuda as Guadeloupe as his team won 2–0.

 Mocka played for Guadeloupe at the 2007 Gold Cup.
 Mocka made his only appearance in the tournament in the 1–1 draw with Haiti in June 2007, coming on as a second-half substitute.

 His next recent call-up for Les Gwada Boys came over three years later, on 7 December 2010, against Jamaica.
 Mocka played twice more that year, against Antigua and Barbuda and Cuba.

 The midfielder was recalled to the Guadeloupe national team in October 2012, making three appearances at the 2012 Caribbean Cup.
 Mocka scored a first-half brace in the 4–1 win over Puerto Rico on 26 October 2012; these were his first international goals for nine years.